PiDelport/SA-COVID-19-projections/README.md

 [Exponential growth and epidemics]: https://www.youtube.com/watch?v=Kas0tIxDvrg

-The first way to look at this is by visualising the growth factor, which is the second derivative (rate of change of rate of change) of the case numbers.
+The first way to look at this is to visualise the growth factor, which is the second derivative (rate of change of rate of change) of the total cases over time, or the ratio between new cases each day.

 * **Growth factor > 1** means we are before the inflection point, in the exponential growth phase.
 * **Growth factor = 1** means we are crossing inflection point, and growth is stabilising.